Wittline/uber-expenses-tracking/docs/README.md

 $ docker exec 514e3077fafa airflow dags trigger Uber_tracking_expenses
 ```

-- The other way for execute dags is using the GUI, which is more esy to understand and manage :wink:
+- The other way for execute dags is using the GUI, which is easier to understand and manage :wink:

 ### DAG Details